bihealth/sodar-core/docs/source/app_projectroles_api_rest.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This document contains the HTTP REST API documentation for the ``projectroles`` app.
-The provided API endpoints allow project and role operations through HTTP API calls in addition to the GUI.
+The provided API enpoints allow project and role operations through HTTP API calls in addition to the GUI.